Bebb-Protocol-and-Apps/PWS/README.md

 dfx deploy --network ic --wallet "$(dfx identity --network ic get-wallet)"
 ```

+For deployment to other stages (e.g. development, testing) and setting up other stages, take a look at [these notes](./notes/NotesOnStages.md)

 # Additional Notes
 ## Get and delete Email Subscribers
 ```bash